ruskofd/k8s-lab/README.md

   - 1x HAProxy (Control Plane entrypoint for administration and nodes registration)
   - 3x Controller nodes in HA mode with elastic `etcd` cluster embedded (2vCPU - 2GB RAM each)
   - 3x Worker nodes (8vCPU - 16GB RAM + 100GB of block storage each)

+The cluster is mainly composed of KVM virtual machines (using [LXD](https://linuxcontainers.org/lxd/)), except HA Proxy which is a LXC container.

 ### Bootstrap a cluster